 Our psychologists are trained in the areas of clinical, educational and development, and sport, exercise and performance psychology.

 We use practical strategies and utilise psychological approaches such as Cognitive Behavioural Therapy, Mindfulness Based Cognitive Therapy, Solution Focused Therapy, Mindfulness training and general psych-education across a variety of settings for individuals, couples, groups and organisations.

-OPSMC offers Psychology services at our Olympic Park and East Melbourne Campuses.
+OPSMC offers Psychology services at its Olympic Park Campuses.

 Frequently Asked Questions

 You do not need a referral to see our psychologists and you can claim on some private health plans.
 However, you should speak to your GP because you may qualify for a Mental Health Plan that would allow you up to 10 Medicare rebated sessions per calendar year.
 There are also Allied Health Plans available that work in conjunction with seeing multiple practitioners and this provides you up to 5 sessions with a Medicare rebate.
 Please be aware the Allied Health Plan only allows 5 Medicare rebate sessions across any of the Allied Health Services.